BennySitbon/stfc-photonkeys/README.md

 ## Features
 * Quickly select your ships by hitting the dock number and then the Q key
 * While in chat, hit T to open keyboard and start typing
+* While on a target, press E to execute the attack/mine
 * and the default set:
   * Up/down to zoom in and out
   * WASD to move camera around